Consult Super-Specialist Doctors at CARE Hospitals

 Who needs a heart transplant?

-When all other treatment options fail, heart transplants remain the only option.
+When all other treatment options fail, going through the Heart Transplant Procedure in Hyderabad remain the only option.
 Our practitioners help you comprehend the fact that heart failure certainly does not mean that your heart will stop beating.
 But, it is a situation where enough blood is not circulated to nature, and it is weak and damaged.

 Some primary factors of heart failure comprise:

 Heart valve disease